hamza-aloglu/recommend-song/README.md

 Recommended songs are taken from artists of songs given by the user.
 At most 3 songs are recommended.

-- 1st song is taken from top tracks of most recurred artist among user given track.
+- 1st song is taken from top songs of most recurred artist among user given songs.
-- 2nd song is taken from top tracks of artist which is similar artist with most recurred artist.
+- 2nd song is taken from top songs of artist which is similar artist with most recurred artist.
-- 3rd song is taken from top tracks of random artist among user given track which is not most recurred artist.
+- 3rd song is taken from top songs of random artist among user given songs which is not most recurred artist.

-Each song randomly selected from top tracks.
-Selection method of each track is different and implemented with lambda expression.
+Each song randomly selected from top songs.
+Selection method of each song is different and implemented with lambda expression.

 <br><br><br>
 ------------------------------------------------------------------------------------------------------